 Osage Casino Tulsa

-Of the numerous Osage casinos in the state, this one is by far the closest to Tulsa, albeit the least glamorous.
-Opened in the summer of 2005, it’s situated just 4 miles north of downtown.
+Of the numerous Osage casinos in the state, this one is by far the closest to Tulsa, Opened in the summer of 2005, it’s situated just 4 miles north of downtown.

 951 W. 36th Street North